“Your Pap test results are abnormal.” If your doctor’s

 guidelines are still evolving.

-overview of the most common abnormal Pap results using the Bethesda system.
+most common abnormal Pap results using the Bethesda system.
+If your test

-If your test yields any of these results, remember it is showing your practitioner
+yields any of these results, remember it is showing your practitioner the path toward

-the path toward further testing, a more accurate diagnosis, and — if necessary —
+further testing, a more accurate diagnosis, and — if necessary — a care management

 Next steps — follow up with your practitioner